donavon/thwack/README.md

 ### `baseURL`

 Defines a base URL that will be used to build a fully qualified URL from `url` above.
-Defaults to the `origin` + `pathname` of the current web page.
+Must be an absolute URL or `undefined`.
+Defaults to the `origin` + `pathname` of the current web page if running in a browser or `undefined` on Node or React Native.

 For example, if you did this: